 Cuellar-Gempeler lab

-Host-associated microbial community ecology
+Host-associated and aquatic microbial (meta)community ecology

 at Cal Poly Humboldt